 Amounts due from/to brokers represent receivables for securities sold and payables for securities purchased that have been contracted for but not yet delivered by the end of the year.
 The due from brokers balance is held for collection and is recognised initially at fair value and subsequently measured at amortised cost.

 m.
 Receivables

-Receivables may include amounts for GST, interest and trust distributions.
-Trust distributions are accrued when the right to receive payment is established.
-Where applicable, interest and GST is accrued on a daily basis.
+Receivables may include amounts for interest.
+Where applicable, interest is accrued on a daily basis.
 Amounts are generally received within 30 days of being recorded as receivables.

 n.
 Payables